Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems

-Where yellow and red dots represent two 0D FSPT modes $a_l^\dag$ and $a_r^\dag$, and that should be trivialized when they are fused, i.e., $a_l^\dag a_r^\dag|0\rangle$ is a trivial atomic insulating state with even fermion parity.
+Where yellow and red dots represent two complex fermions $a_l^\dag$ and $a_r^\dag$ who are trivialized when they are fused, i.e., $a_l^\dag a_r^\dag|0\rangle$ is a trivial atomic insulating state with even fermion parity.
 We demonstrate that this 1D bubble can be shrunk to a point and trivialized by a finite-depth circuit: if we decorate a 1D bubble, we can enclose $a_l^\dag$ and $a_r^\dag$ by an LU transformation.
-Repeatedly apply this LU transformation, we can shrink this two modes to a point.
-Equivalently, we can trivialize them by a finite-depth circuit.
-Therefore, the creation operator of the 1D bubbles in the entire lattice is:
+Repeatedly apply this LU transformation, we can shrink these two modes to a point.
+Therefore, the creation operator of fermionic 1D bubbles in the entire lattice is:

 Another one is bosonic 1D bubble: consider two complex fermions with the geometry indicated in Eq. (\ref{1D bubble}), where yellow and red dots represent two bosons $b_l^\dag$ and $b_r^\dag$ that carry 1D irreducible representations of the physical symmetry group (total symmetry group quotient by fermion parity $\mathbb{Z}_2^f$) of corresponding 1D blocks.
 They should be trivialized by shrinking them to a point: $b_l^\dag b_r^\dag|0\rangle$ carries trivial 1D irreducible representation of the physical symmetry group.
 The creation operator of bosonic 1D bubbles in the entire lattice is: